wptmdoorn/jekyll-now/_posts/2020-3-19-Method-Comparison.md

 # Difference plots: Bland-Altman
 A second approach to method comparison is to provide information about the actual "difference" between two methods, often carried out with "Bland-Altman" plots [8, 9].
 Bland-Altman plots depict the differences (or alternatively the ratios) between the two techniques which are plotted against the averages of the two techniques.
 Horizontal lines are drawn at the mean difference and at the limits of agreement, which are defined as the mean difference +/- 1.96 times the standard deviation of the differences (although this can be altered in specific context).
 Bland-Altman plots especially excel in detecting bias in and are therefore often used complementary to regression analysis.
+Once again, generating a Bland-Altman plot is very straightforward using the methcomp package:

+{% highlight python %}
+method1 = [x * uniform(1, 1.5) for x in range(2, 50)] # Generate 50 random measurements for method 1 with some noise
+method2 = [x * uniform(1, 1.5) for x in range(2, 50)] # Generate 50 random measurements for method 2 with some noise
+blandaltman(method1, method2, difference='absolute', CI=0.95) # Generate Bland-Altman plot
+plt.show() # Show plot on screen
+{% endhighlight %}

+Provided below are examples of Bland-Altman plots with absolute (left) and relative (right).

 <p>
 <img src="/assets/02methcomp/blandaltman_abs.png" alt="drawing" width="49%"/>